leoloso/leoloso.com/src/pages/projects.md

 title: 💼 Projects
 ---

+## GraphQL servers

+[GraphQL by PoP](https://graphql-by-pop.com) is a CMS-agnostic GraphQL server in PHP.
+Its source code is distributed in the repos from the [PoP](https://github.com/getpop) account.

 ## Frameworks/Specifications

 [PoP](https://github.com/leoloso/PoP) describes an architecture based on a server-side component model, which provides a mechanism to build, configure and even deploy the application.
 Currently implemented in PHP, it is intended to become a specification so that it can be implemented in any language.